voxel51/voxel51-docs/docs/models/model_zoo/remote.md

     # The directory containing this file
     model_dir = os.path.dirname(model_path)

-    # Consturct the specified `Model` instance, generally by importing
+    # Construct the specified `Model` instance, generally by importing
     # other modules in `model_dir`
     model = ...